ynyang94/ynyang94.github.io/README.md

 ### Academic Services
 - Weekly Seminar on Optimization Led by _[Prof.Shiqian Ma](https://sqma.rice.edu)_ (_2022.5-_)\
 Report and discuss recent papers in the area of federated optimization, bilevel optimization and non-convex optimization.
-For presentation slides, please check in the **presentation & notes** part.
+For presentation slides, please check in the **presentation & notes** part.\
--Teaching Assistant for ELEC 241: Fundament of Electrical Engineering I\
+- Teaching Assistant for ELEC 241: Fundament of Electrical Engineering I\
 Grader of [ELEC 241]( https://elec241.rice.edu ).
 This course introduces the basics of System Theory, Information theory, Signal Processing and Circut theory.

 ### Papers